 BA (Hons) Computer Arts

 Immerse yourself in a world where art, media and games come together to deliver one of the most distinguished Computer Arts degrees in Europe.
-Ranked TOP in Scotland for overall student satisfaction (Computer Games and Animation, NSS 2023).
+Ranked TOP Scottish Modern University for Computer Arts and Game Design (Complete University Guide 2025).

 Course detail